AugustoDiaz-Dev/AugustoDiaz-Dev/README.md

 - 👋 Hi, I’m @Augusto
-- 👀 I’m interested in MERN Stack positions in any place of the world
+- 👀 I’m interested Front End Developer
-- 🌱 I’m currently learning as much as I can
+- 🌱 I have some experience with: React, Angular, Vue, JavaScript, PHP, Python, Materialize, Bootstrap, CSS3, HTML5.
+MySQL, MongoDB, Firebase.
+ExpressJS, MomentJS, Figma, jQuery and many more.
 - 💞️ I want collaborate in diverse kind of projects
 - 📫 How to reach me: augustordiaz@gmail.com
 - 🌎 I'm from Argentina, I lived in China from 2015 to 2020 and at this moment living in eastern Russia.